SpikeHD/SpikeHD/README.md

 <ul>
   <li>👨‍💻 Most of my experience is in Javascript and NodeJS, although I also know C++, a tiny bit of Python, and MySQL (among some other things)</li>
   <li>🍲 Other than programming, I enjoy rhythm games and spicy food</li>
-  <li>💙 I love helping people.
+  <li>💙 I love helping people!
 Never be afraid to ask me something</li>
   <li>🤖 I write and take commissions for Discord bots!
 If you're ever curious, DM me: SpikeHD#3336</li>
   <li>🖼️ I'm probably most proud of my <a href="https://github.com/SpikeHD/AsciiVert">AsciiVert</a> project</li>
 </ul>